crunchr/pymutantic/README.md

 ## Overview

-* `pymutantic.mutant.MutantModel` - A type safe `pycrdt.Doc` ⟷ pydantic `pydantic.BaseModel` mapping with granular editing.
+* `pymutantic.MutantModel` - A type safe `pycrdt.Doc` ⟷ pydantic `pydantic.BaseModel` mapping with granular editing.
-* `pymutantic.json_path.JsonPathMutator` - Make edits using json path.
+* `pymutantic.JsonPathMutator` - Make edits using json path.
-* `pymutantic.migrate.ModelVersionRegistry` - Store a chain of versions for making granular schema migration edits.
+* `pymutantic.ModelVersionRegistry` - Store a chain of versions for making granular schema migration edits.

 ### Why do I want this?